Electronic Travel Authorities (ETAs)

 We are able to process complete applications more quickly than those where we have to request additional information from the applicant.

 Exclusion periods of varying lengths are imposed under a number of different circumstances.
-The only circumstance that will lead to permanent exclusion from Australia is if you have been in Australia and had a visa cancelled on character grounds, or if you have been deported from Australia under certain sections of the Australian Migration Act.
+The only circumstance that will lead to permanent exclusion from Australia is if you have been in Australia and had a visa cancelled on character grounds, or if you have been deported from Australia under certain sections of Australia's Migration Act 1958.

 If you are granted a visa while an exclusion period is in force, the exclusion period is not ‘extinguished’ as a result and will remain in force for the full duration.